usagimaru/WindowCascading/README.md

 ## Customize

-- `usesPersistentCascadableWindowFrameCache: Bool`
+- `usesPersistentCascadableWindowFrame: Bool`
 	- Specifies whether the window coordinates after cascading should be saved in UserDefaults.
-- `discardsPersistentCascadableWindowFrameCacheWhenLastClosed: Bool`
+- `discardsPersistentCascadableWindowFrameWhenLastClosed: Bool`
 	- Specifies whether to delete the saved window frame from the UserDefaults when the last window is closed.
 - `resetsFrameWhenCascadableWindowRestored: Bool`
 	- NSWindowRestoration support.
 Reset the cascadable window’s frame when it’s restored.